 She is the author of three books, Birds of a Lesser Paradise, Almost Famous Women, and How Strange a Season, which Scribner published in March 2022.
 How Strange a Season was featured as a New York Times Editor’s Choice and in the New Yorker’s Best Books of 2022 list, and was longlisted for the 2023 Joyce Carol Oates Fiction Prize, The Story Prize, and the Mark Twain American Voice in Literature Award.
 She is currently writing a book on the International Sweethearts of Rhythm, also with Scribner.

 She was awarded the Garrett Award for Fiction and the Phil Reed Environmental Writing Award for Journalism, and fellowships at the Bread Loaf Writers’ Conference and the American Library in Paris.
-She serves on the Thoreau Prize Committee and on the board of Hildene, a Lincoln Family Home.
+She serves on the Thoreau Prize Committee, the board of Hildene, and the Vermont office of the Conservation Law Foundation.

-Megan co-produced a documentary on the mountain biker Lea Davison, and her photography has been published in The Guardian, Wall Street Journal, Audubon, and Southern Cultures.
-She founded Open Field, a non-profit geared toward increasing the accessibility of environmental storytelling and advocacy skills, and co-founded GreenStory, an environmental narrative consulting firm.
+Megan co-produced a documentary on the mountain biker Lea Davison and is producing a new documentary on conservationist Sandy West.
+She founded Open Field, a non-profit geared toward increasing the ethical accessibility of environmental storytelling and advocacy skills, and works with private clients and NGOs via GreenStory, an environmental narrative consulting firm.